 Munstead Lavender Plants are branched, woody, perennial lavender plant that grows much like a small evergreen shrub.
 The narrow leaves of the Munstead Lavender are about 2 inches long and have a pleasing gray-green color.
-The Munstead has small heavily fragrant lavender flowers are borne on long-stemmed, slender spikes.
-As a favorite English Lavender, the Munstead is a top choice for the edible flower buds.
+These small heavily fragrant lavender flowers are borne on long-stemmed, slender spikes.
+As a favorite English Lavender, the Munstead is a top choice for the edible flower buds and lavender hedges.

 Culture: Lavender Plants grow best in rocky, dry, sunny places with an abundant amount of lime in the soil.
 This lavender scent is strongest in dry, sunny locations.